 I never considered myself depressed after Adley was born, even if I was questioning my capabilities as a father.
 But researching this article gives me a new perspective on what I went through.
 This is in no way comparing my experience to what my wife or any other new mother goes through.
 On top of the attachment issues and feelings I described above, they also birthed a human.
 The physical, hormonal, and emotional toll of that act alone puts mothers on a different level.

 But the first step to solving problems is recognizing them.
 That’s what needs to happen regarding postpartum depression in fathers.
 Be upfront.
 Talk to your spouse, family, or a medical professional about what you’re going through.
 Ultimately, it’s another way to improve your life and relationship with your child.

 When My Clouds Began To Lift

 I began feeling differently at around the seven-month mark.
-That’s when Adley started to show her personality, and that’s when I believe our bond began to grow stronger.
+That’s when Adley started showing her personality, and I believe our bond began to grow stronger.
 Two months after her first birthday, I left my job as an investigative reporter to become a full-time stay-at-home dad.